nfdi4plants/nfdi4plants.knowledgebase/src/docs/SwateManual/index.md

 Here you can find documentation about Swate features and best practices.
 If you want to get a picture of Swate first, please check out the [quickstart](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/guides/swate_QuickStart.html).

-Please explore the sections on the left to find guides on
+Please explore the sections on the left to find guides on:

-- Swate Core Features and how to use them, and
-- Swate Expert Features (for Data Stewards).
+- adding building blocks to your annotation table
+- filling cells with ontology terms
+- using and creating templates